 General introduction to the legal framework for M&A

 The Financial Services and Markets Act 2000 (FSMA 2000) regulates the financial services industry and makes provision for the official listing of securities, public offers of securities, and the communication of invitations or inducements to engage in securities transactions.
 Following substantial amendments to the FSMA 2000, brought about on 1 April 2013 when the Financial Services Act 2012 (FS Act) came into force, financial regulation is split between two bodies: the Financial Conduct Authority (FCA), which regulates conduct in the retail and wholesale markets, and the Prudential Regulation Authority, which is responsible for the prudential regulation of banks and other systemically important institutions.
 As a consequence of the FS Act, more than 1,000 institutions (including banks, building societies, credit unions and insurers) are now dual-regulated.
-The FCA Handbook (containing the Listing Rules), the Prospectus Regulation Rules sourcebook (containing the Prospectus Regulation Rules) and the Disclosure Guidance and Transparency Rules Sourcebook (containing the Disclosure Guidance and Transparency Rules), promulgated by the FCA (the competent authority for the purposes of Part VI of the FSMA 2000), includes various obligations applicable to business combinations involving listed companies, and contains rules governing prospectuses needed for public offers by both listed and unlisted companies.
+The FCA Handbook (containing the Listing Rules), the Prospectus Regulation Rules sourcebook (containing the Prospectus Regulation Rules) and the Disclosure Guidance and Transparency Rules Sourcebook (containing the Disclosure Guidance and Transparency Rules), promulgated by the FCA (the competent authority for the purposes of Part VI of the FSMA 2000), include various obligations applicable to business combinations involving listed companies, and contains rules governing prospectuses needed for public offers by both listed and unlisted companies.
 The Listing Rules, in particular, set out minimum requirements for the admission of securities to listing, the content requirements of listing particulars and ongoing obligations of issuers after admission.
-The Criminal Justice Act 1993 contains the criminal offence of insider dealing and, from 3 July 2016, the EU Regulation on Market Abuse (MAR) (with the Listing Rules, the DTRs and the Takeover Code) regulates the civil regime for insider dealing.
+The Criminal Justice Act 1993 contains the criminal offence of insider dealing and the UK Market Abuse Regulation (UK MAR) (the retained EU law version of the Market Abuse Regulation) (with the Listing Rules, the DTRs and the Takeover Code) regulates the civil regime for insider dealing.

-Merger control rules are contained in the Enterprise Act 2002, although they do not generally apply to mergers in relation to which the European Commission (Commission) has exclusive jurisdiction under the EU Merger Regulation.
+Merger control rules are contained in the Enterprise Act 2002.
 In addition, specific statutory regimes apply to certain areas, including water supply, newspapers, broadcasting, financial stability, telecommunications and utilities, and these separate regimes may have practical implications in merger situations.

 Developments in corporate and takeover law and their impact